-To date, PrimaryBids services have been used by more than 180 FTSE and Aim companies, a list that includes Severn Trent, Compass Group, Taylor Wimpey, Ocado, Croda and Aston Martin and has alos run IPOs for the likes of Deliveroo, PensionBee and the owners of Soho House.
+To date, PrimaryBids services have been used by more than 180 FTSE and Aim companies, a list that includes Severn Trent, Compass Group, Taylor Wimpey, Ocado, Croda and Aston Martin (LON:AML) and has also run IPOs for the likes of Deliveroo, PensionBee and the owners of Soho House.

 However, after 5 years in business, it has yet to reach anything resembling a critical mass.